jimmylin99/driver-backend/README.md

 The API to communicate with client (or say frontend in the web fashion) are divided into two parts shown in the following sections.

+### How to export data from influxdb?

+*Note the procedure may vary depending on plenty of factors, including the port of influxdb, the ip address of influxdb deamon, the working directory.
+Of course, the idea is the same.*

+1. Export data to csv file
+    Login to the server (safesjtu running docker) and go to a suitable directory (`/home/data` or creates a directory named like `/tmp/bkup`).
+    Run code similar to the following snippet
+    ```bash
+    influx -database DriveS -precision rfc3339 \
+    -execute "select * from data where username='chendy' and time > now() - 1w" \
+    -format csv \
+    > data.csv
+    ```
+    This will take the most recent week data given the specific user, and export it to the file named `data.csv`
+    * If influxdb is no longer running in this docker (i.e. seperated in other docker), then ip address should be identified
+    * If there is authentication required, then user and password are required
+    * For the sake of convenience, there is no need to consider these two conditions (at least so far so good)

+2. Move the csv file from remote server to local machine The idea is to use `scp`.

+    The following command works for Linux (not for Windows, the syntax is different; thanks to MacOS's Unix-like design, it should work for Mac)
+    ```bash
+    scp -P 24011 root@server.acemap.cn:/data/data.csv ./
+    ```
+    This will transfer file (`/data/data.csv`) located in server to your local machine (in your current directory `./`).
+    * Password is required, please refer to slack or ask admin

+*As the port for influxdb is not exposed to public network, it seems impossible to fetch data with only one step.
+In other word, you have to login in the server and get the data first, and then fetch it.*

 ### How to modify the algorithm and visualize it?

 Since the algorithm may be reused and tested in different sections by different developers, we decided to distribute it into a stand-alone repo `safesjtu-algo`.
 While this is a great idea to decouple different tasks, it introduces some advanced operation related to `git`.